 Koster is a member of the Kearney Bearcat Booster Club.
 Professional services donated by Mr. Basketball, Inc., have helped raise more than $265,000 for the Booster Club since the mid-1990’s.

 Doug and his wife, Beth, have two children that have grown up playing in and working at the events.
-Keona is a 2018 graduate of the University of Nebraska-Lincoln with a marketing degree and is now a Project Coordinator at the Arbor Day Foundation.
+Keona is a graduate of the University of Nebraska-Lincoln with a marketing degree and is a Project Coordinator at the Arbor Day Foundation.
 Kanon was the Omaha World Herald’s Nebraska High School Male Athlete of the Year in 2018.
-He was twice named 1st Team All Nebraska by the Omaha World Herald & Lincoln Journal Star in basketball, and was 1st Team All Nebraska in football as QB of the Bearcats’ state runner-up team.
-Kanon, scored 463 points (16.5 ppg) for the University of Nebraska-Kearney as a freshman, second most in school history by a freshman.
+He was twice named 1st Team All Nebraska in basketball, and was 1st Team All Nebraska in football as quarterback of the Bearcats’ state runner-up team.
+Kanon, scored 463 points (16.5 ppg) for the University of Nebraska-Kearney, second most in school history by a freshman.
 Kanon has transferred to the University of South Dakota where he’ll sit out one season before having three years to play for the NCAA Division I Coyotes.
 Beth is an Accounting Assistant at Contryman Associates, P.C.